cloudfoundry-community/cfseeker/README.md

 You can build it if you want - grab your favorite `go` distribution and build the files in the `cmd/cfseeker` directory.
 But let's be serious - you don't want to build it - head over to the releases page and there are binaries provided for you, free of charge.

 Currently, the only supported command is `cfseeker find`.
 For more information on that, you can run `cfseeker help find`.
-You can also just run the `help` command for all the information you could ever want, or use the `--help` flag (you should also be able to use `-h`, but I made a mistake and that doesn't work in v0.1.0 _soooo_ next release).
+You can also just run the `help` command for all the information you could ever want, or use the `--help` flag.

 ## API Reference